lex-node/governance/constitution/constitution.md

 ### Judiciary

-4.x.
+4.33.
 The judiciary functions of the Pocket Network are performed by Aragon Court.

-4.x.
+4.34.
 Any Council Member may challenge actions, if they think the action violates this Constitution, and offer a settlement up to the amount staked by the proposer of the action.
 The proposer of the action can then choose to either accept the settlement, cancelling their action, or stake more collateral to raise a dispute.
 The outcome of disputes under this Judiciary function will be determined per ‘3.
 Arbitration’.

 ### Diplomatic & Regulatory / Nodes

-4.2.
+4.35.
 The diplomatic and regulatory functions of the Pocket Network are performed by the Nodes.
 Nodes receive, transmit and propagate transactions and data through the Pocket Network, between the Pocket Network and other blockchain networks and between applications and the Pocket Network and other blockchain networks.
 Validator Nodes enforce the Pocket Protocol and ensure the Pocket Blockchain conforms to its rules by proposing blocks and validating the blocks proposed by other Validator Nodes.

-4.x Each Node, solely by connecting to the Pocket Network, shall be deemed to consent in all respects to the Pocket Protocol, the results of operations of which shall be final and binding upon each Node.
+4.36.
+Each Node, solely by connecting to the Pocket Network, shall be deemed to consent in all respects to the Pocket Protocol, the results of operations of which shall be final and binding upon each Node.
 Without limiting the foregoing, each Validator Node shall be deemed to consent in all respects to the slashing of such Validator Node's staked POKT in accordance with the Pocket Protocol and hereby waives, relinquishes and releases any and all claim against any Person arising from the loss of staked POKT in accordance with the Pocket Protocol.

 ### Citizenry / Users

-4.x The citizenry of the Pocket Network are end-Users in their capacities as such.
-End-Users utilize, rely upon and enjoy the benefits of the Pocket Network, and pay transaction fees and taxes (dilution through Block Rewards) where applicable.
-End-Users may be POKT holders, Persons who relay transactions to POKT Nodes for transmission to other blockchain networks or applications that rely on the Pocket Network or its Nodes.
+4.37.
+The citizenry of the Pocket Network are End-Users in their capacities as such.
+End-Users utilize, rely upon and enjoy the benefits of the Pocket Network, and pay transaction fees and taxes (dilution through Block Rewards) where applicable. **End-Users** may be POKT holders, Persons who relay transactions to POKT Nodes for transmission to other blockchain networks or applications that rely on the Pocket Network or its Nodes.
+[NOTE: consider just making it *Users*.
+I think the only delta is that Users would include persons who run Nodes, which seems okay].
 ## 5. Liability

 5.1.
 The Foundation is a distinct legal entity representing the Pocket DAO in various matters.
 This means the Pocket DAO accepts no liability and all disputes, including claims of tort, must be directed to the Foundation.